laristra/documentation/documentation_python.md

 ### Example of a .travis.yml file
 [Link to example python-ci repository](https://github.com/laurelmcintyre/python-ci/blob/master/.travis.yml)
 * `language: python` means that the project is written in python.
-* `python: ` Put in the version of python that Travis will run if other than python 2.7 (the default).
+* Put in the version of python that Travis will run if other than python 2.7 (the default).
 Two or more versions creates a build matrix and runs two different builds.

+      python:
+        - "2.7"
+        - "3.2"

 * `script: echo hello world` — a specific script is not necessary at this point, but the build will fail without a script
 * [Further instructions](https://docs.travis-ci.com/user/languages/python/#Specifying-Test-Scriptz)